bhargavkulk/easteregg/README.md

 - [ ] define the core set of skia that webpages use
 - [ ] connect that core set of skia directyl to the functions used in the skia api

+# Worries

+- Other browsers and applications may use different subsets of skia language.

+  Possible answer: So what?
+Chrome is the biggest user (Maybe Android?????)
+  Google makes it somewhat easy to dump skps from android

 # Compiling Paints
 Very complicated shit.